emacsmirror/emc/README.md

 several other variables, including the choice of *build system* (which, for the time being, is either `:make`, or `:cmake`).

+### EMC *GUI*

+`emc` also has a simple user interface that uses Emacs `widget` library.
+It may simplify setting up the build system commands, especially because it shows the command before executing it.

+You can invoke the GUI by invoking the `emc:emc` Emacs command (`M-x emc:emc`).

 ## A NOTE ON FORKING